revel/revel.github.io/quickstart/controller/overview/index.md

 type Controller struct {
 	Name          string          // The controller name, e.g. "Application" Type          *ControllerType // A description of the controller type.
-	MethodType    *MethodType     // A description of the invoked action type.
+	MethodType    *MethodType     // A description of the invoked method type.
 	AppController interface{}     // The controller that was instantiated.

 	Request  *Request